 Pandu was restless.
 Siva Rao was trying to keep Pandu occupied.

-“What would like to have?
+“What would you like to have?
 Coke, coffee, tea?” asked Ratnamala.

 Pandu said coke.
 Siva Rao said no thanks.
 Sumana shook her head, nothing for me.

 She wanted to see only Attayya garu.
-That’s all she wanted.
+That was all she wanted.
 She kept looking around and toward the staircase.
 When will this wait end?

 Attayya garu appeared on the staircase, at last.
 She was small of stature yet had a commanding personality, like the statue of goddess Rajarajeswari devi in a temple.
 The signs of age were visible yet nothing changed.
-She was fair complexioned, always displaying an amicable smile on her red lips, eyes radiating affection; hair turned completely grey giving the whole face a new glow.
+She was fair complexioned, always displaying an amicable smile on her red lips, eyes radiated affection; hair turned gray giving the whole face a new glow.
 Back then, her hair was shiny black.
-She would apply coconut oil and comb it neatly, put it in a bun, and tuck a bunch of jasmine flowers.
+She would apply coconut oil and comb it neatly, put it in a bun, and tuck a bunch of jasmine flowers in it.
 Then, she would make one more bunch of jasmines and keep it on the little table by the door for Sumana.

-Sumana sat there glued to the chair and watching Attayya garu as she walked down the stairs… Attayya garu walked up to her, took her chin in the palm, and said in a touching voice, “Let me see your face; getting old, can’t see clearly.
+Sumana sat there glued to the chair and watching Attayya garu as she walked down the stairs.
+Attayya garu walked up to her, took her chin in the palm, and said in a touching voice, “Let me see your face.
+I am getting old, can’t see clearly.
 So, how’re you doing?
 Is this your kid?
-Very cute, just like you ….”
+Very cute, looks just like you.”

-Attayya garu sat next to her, put her hand gently on Sumana’s head and said, “It’s so long since I’d seen you … You’ve grown up so much, I never thought I could see you again, not even in a dream … It’s all the Lord Siva’s will, I believe …”
+Attayya garu sat next to her, put her hand gently on Sumana’s head, and said, “It’s so long since I’ve seen you … You’ve grown up so much, I never thought I could see you again, not even in a dream … As the Lord Siva wills it, I believe.”

-“That’s the reason they say even an ant would not sting unless He commands so.”
+“Yes.
+As they say, even an ant would not sting unless He commands it.”